Hard Drive Partitions: Old-School or Useful Tool?

 Category: Hard-Drives

-Occasionally I get a reader question like this: “I just got a new computer with a big 2-terabyte hard drive and I'm wondering about hard drive partitioning strategies.
+One reader asked about partitioning hard drives: “I just got a new computer with a big 2-terabyte hard drive and I'm wondering about hard drive partitioning strategies.
 A friend told me to create a very small C: partition for a swap file, put Windows on the D: drive, and create several other partitions for different types of data.
-That sounds complicated, so is this a good idea?”
+That sounds complicated, so is this really a good idea?”
 Read on for my advice on hard drive partitioning...

 In general, I disagree with the idea of having multiple partitions on a hard drive.
 Unless you are running a dual-boot system, with one partition for Windows, and another for Linux or some other operating system, I recommend that you stick with one large partition.
 I know I'll get some flack for this, but read on to see why I think that's the best strategy for most users.

-Years ago, some hard drive controllers, as well as older versions of the Windows and Mac operating systems, could not accomodate a hard drive partition larger than 2 GB.
-If you had a hard drive larger than 2GB, you needed multiple partitions to make use of the full capacity of the drive.
+Years ago, some hard drive controllers, as well as older versions of the Windows and Mac operating systems, could not accommodate a hard drive partition larger than 2 GB.
+(That 2 TB hard drive is 1000 times larger!)
+In those days, if you had a hard drive larger than 2GB, you needed multiple partitions to make use of the full capacity of the drive.
 So a 10GB drive required five 2GB partitions, which would end up being the C:, D:, E:, F: and G: drives on a Windows computer.
 But the hardware and software to support large hard drives has been around for almost 20 years now, and these gyrations are no longer necessary.

 Moderns versions of Windows, Mac OS and Linux can handle partitions of almost any size, even the multi-terabyte drives that are available on the market now.
 A terabyte is 1000 gigabytes, and a gigabyte is 1000 megabytes.
 (My first hard drive was 10 megabytes.)